sithmel/jsonaut/README.md

 fetch(url, { signal })
   .then(async (response) => {
-    // iter is an asyncIterable of iterables const iter = streamToIterable(response.body)
+    // iter is an asyncIterable of iterables (see BatchIterable) const iter = streamToIterable(response.body)
     for await (const iterables of iter) {
       // this adds to the object the chunk of sequence I could read so far